tcgkubra/tcgkubra/README.md

 ## Volunteer Work
-- 🌳 Assistant Scoutmaster with Boy Scouts of America
+- 🌳 *Assistant Scoutmaster* with (Boy Scouts of America)[scouting.org]
-- ⛓️ Prison Monitor with the Pennsylvania Prison Society
+- ⛓️ *Prison Monitor* with the Pennsylvania Prison Society
-- 👽 Field Investigator with the Mutual UFO Society
+- 👽 *Field Investigator* with the Mutual UFO Society
-- 👨‍💼 Mentor with American Corporate Partners
+- 👨‍💼 *Mentor* with American Corporate Partners

 ## Other stuff